Cleveland Heights, Ohio

-Cleveland Heights is a city in Cuyahoga County, Ohio, United States, and one of Cleveland's historical streetcar suburbs.
-The city's population was 45,312 at the 2020 census.
-As of the 2010 census, Cleveland Heights was ranked the 8th largest city by population in the Greater Cleveland area and ranked 20th in Ohio.
-It was founded as a village in 1903 and a city in 1921.
+Cleveland Heights is a city in Cuyahoga County, Ohio, United States.
+The population was 45,312 at the 2020 census.
+Founded in 1901, it is one of Cleveland's historic streetcar suburbs.

 History

-The area that is now Cleveland Heights was settled later than most of Cuyahoga County.
-The first road through what is today the city, Mayfield Road, was not built until 1828.
-Some of the land was divided into farms, but It also had quarries in the 19th century.
+The area that is now the city of Cleveland Heights lies atop the Portage Escarpment.
+Until the late 1800s, the area remained largely timber and farmland, with a few orchards, quarries, and vineyards.
+The first road through the city, Mayfield Road, was not built until 1828.
+Some of the land was divided into farms, but it also had quarries in the 19th century.
 One of the early quarries was established by Duncan McFarland who mined bluestone.
 This led to the settlement that grew up around the quarry for the workers to live in to be referred to as Bluestone.
 There is still a road of this name in that area.

-In 1873 John D. Rockefeller acquired about 700 acre in what is now the cities of East Cleveland and Cleveland, with his mansion itself in East Cleveland.
-Eventually some of the land, straddling both suburbs, was turned into residential developments and, in 1938, the family donated land which is now Forest Hill Park.
-There had been quarries within what is today Forest Hill Park previous to Rockefeller donating it to the city.
+In 1873, business magnate John D. Rockefeller acquired about 700 acre in what is now the cities of East Cleveland and Cleveland Heights, with a water cure hotel, which he converted to a mansion for his family in East Cleveland.
+Eventually, some of the land, straddling both suburbs, was turned into residential developments, and, in 1938, the family donated land which is now Forest Hill Park.

-Rockefeller was not the only affluent Clevelander to come to what is now Cleveland Heights.
-The Euclid Heights development was created by Patrick Calhoun starting in 1892.
-It was centered around the Euclid Golf Course and began at the Cleveland city line, covering the area between Mayfield and Cedar roads as far east as Coventry Road.
-There was a streetcar line from this location running to the center of Cleveland's business district.

-In 1898 Marcus M. Brown began the development of Mayfield Heights along the south side of Mayfield Road and east of the current Coventry Road - taking advantage of the Mayfield Road streetcar.
-Brown had purchased this land from Emil Preyer and his sister Mary Preyer Hellwig.
-Emil was operator of a cedar mill.

-By the end of 1899 the streetcar reached out along Mayfield Road to the old village of Fairmount.
-In 1903 the village of Cleveland Heights was incorporated.
-In 1910 Cleveland Heights had a population about 5,000 people.
+The development of electric streetcars made the development of suburbs far outside Cleveland's city limits practical for the first time in the 1890s.
+About 1890, a town center began forming at what is now the intersection of Mayfield and Superior roads.
+Cleveland Heights was first organized as a hamlet in 1901.
+The population of about 1,500 grew quickly, and in 1903 it incorporated as a village.
 It had a population of 15,396 in 1920 and was incorporated as a city on August 9, 1921.
 Between 1920 and 1930, Cleveland Heights' population more than tripled.
 By 1960 it had a population of 61,813.

+In 1890, railroad baron Patrick Calhoun purchased 300 acre atop nearby Cedar Hill, and in 1893 established the planned community of Euclid Heights.
+In 1913, Barton R. Deming convinced Rockefeller to enter into a purchase agreement for the 141 acre formerly leased to the Euclid Golf Club of Euclid Heights, which resulting in the founding of the B.R.
+Deming Company to develop the Euclid Golf Allotment.
+The Euclid Golf Allotment was added to the National Register of Historic Places in 2002.

+In November 1926, the establishment of a new business district on Taylor Road was announced.
+This resulted in numerous residential homes and mixed-use structures built in the Tudor Revival style that are now known as the Stadium Square Historic District.